Last Updated on December 26, 2022 by Aaron

 Why cheddar cheese is orange/yellow/white?

-The color of cheddar cheese can range from ivory white to buttery yellow and to orange color.
-The color depends on the coloring agents added.
+The color of cheddar cheese can be ivory, buttery yellow or orange color.
+The color is because of the coloring agents added — annatto typically.
 Some common agents are plant extracts such as beet juice, spice annatto, or oleoresin paprika.
-Cheddar cheese is white or off-white if not colored.
+Without coloring, cheddar cheese is always ivory or off-white.

 Can cheddar cheese have holes?